zitouni/oai-cn5g-fed/docs/DEBUG_5G_CORE.md

 The same can be done for baremetal deployment of any core network function, just build with `Debug` tag in `./build_amf`.
 There will be no change in running the core network function.
 Everything will be the same, now when the network function is started there will be extra logs with `[debug]` tag apart from the normal `[info ]`

-## 1.1 Building the image with code inside (Only for development pupose)
+## 1.1 Building the image with code inside (Only for development purpose)

 If you are interested in doing development you can leave the code inside the container.
 This is good for developers, they can code in docker-environment.
 They can even mount the code as a volumne so that they can use their prefered editor (though vim/nano/vi are the best).
 To do this the dockerfile has to be edited and only the `BUILDER IMAGE` of the file is required the rest `TARGET IMAGE`part including CMD and ENTERYPOINT should be removed.